sourcegraph/handbook/content/engineering/career-development/framework.md

 ## What are the expectations of my role?

-There are currently five levels for software engineers described in our framework.
+There are currently seven levels for software engineers at Sourcegraph.
 A level is composed of three categories, each with a summary statement and several example behaviors.
 These categories are:

 - Proficiency
 - Execution